IlyaS-26/AuctionVickrey/README.md

 ## Overview

-AuctionVickrey implements a sealed-bid, second-price (Vickrey) auction on Ethereum.
+AuctionVickrey implements a sealed-bid, second-price auction on Ethereum.
 Bidders submit hidden commitments during a commit phase, reveal their bids during a reveal phase, and the highest bidder wins but pays the second-highest price.
-This approach incentivizes truthful bidding.

 ---